IIE Award for Macquarie’s Internationalised Campus

 The Institute of International Education said that the GLP is a flagship programme for Australia and awarded Macquarie University with the Andrew Heiskell Award for Internationalising the Campus.

-You can find out more about the Heiskell Award Winners on the IIE website, and learn more about Macquarie University on their profile page.
+You can find out more about the Heiskell Award on the IIE website, and learn more about Macquarie University on their profile page.